awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 Many customers query rotating daily indices\.
 We recommend that you begin benchmark testing with `indices.fielddata.cache.size` configured to 40% of the JVM heap for most such use cases\.
 However, if you have very large indices you might need a large field data cache\.

 **indices\.query\.bool\.max\_clause\_count**
-Specifies the maximum number of clauses allowed in a Lucene Boolean query\.
+Specifies the maximum number of clauses allowed in a Lucene boolean query\.
 The default is 1,024\.
 Queries with more than the permitted number of clauses result in a `TooManyClauses` error\.
 For more information, see [the Lucene documentation](https://lucene.apache.org/core/6_6_0/core/org/apache/lucene/search/BooleanQuery.html)\.

 ### Configuring Advanced Options \(Console\)<a name="es-createdomain-configure-advanced-options-console"></a>